-- (1) The market value of awards is based on the closing price of our stock on December 31, 2021 (\$19.04), as reported on Nasdaq. - (2) This option award was granted on April 29, 2021, and vests as to 25% of the shares on April 29, 2022, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (3) This option award was granted on December 15, 2020, and vests as to 25% of the shares on August 2, 2021, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (4) This option award was granted on May 25, 2020, and vests as to 25% of the shares on February 1, 2021, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (5) This option award was granted on May 25, 2020, and vests as to 25% of the shares on May 25, 2021, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (6) These shares were granted on June 18, 2018, and vest as to 25% of the shares on April 1, 2019, and as to the remainder of the shares in equal annual installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (7) This option award was granted on April 29, 2021, and vests as to 25% of the shares on March 22, 2022, and as the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (8) This option award was granted on April 29, 2021, and vests as to 25% of the shares on April 29, 2022, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (9) This option award was granted on April 29, 2021, and vests as to 25% of the shares on April 15, 2022, and as to the remainder of the shares in equal monthly installments thereafter, subject to continued service to the Company through the applicable vesting date.
+- (2) This option award was granted on April 29, 2021, and vests as to 25% of the shares on April 29, 2022, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (3) This option award was granted on December 15, 2020, and vests as to 25% of the shares on August 2, 2021, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (4) This option award was granted on May 25, 2020, and vests as to 25% of the shares on February 1, 2021, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (5) This option award was granted on May 25, 2020, and vests as to 25% of the shares on May 25, 2021, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (6) This option award was granted on January 4, 2022, and vests as to 25% of the shares on January 4, 2023, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (7) This option award was granted on April 29, 2021, and vests as to 25% of the shares on March 22, 2022, and as the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (8) This option award was granted on April 29, 2021, and vests as to 25% of the shares on April 29, 2022, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (9) This option award was granted on January 4, 2022, and vests as to 25% of the shares on January 4, 2023, and as to the remainder of the shares in equal monthly installments over the next three years, subject to continued service to the Company through the applicable vesting date. - (10) This option award was granted on April 29, 2021, and vests as to 25% of the shares on April 29, 2022, and as to the remainder of the shares in equal monthly installments thereafter, subject to continued service to the Company through the applicable vesting date. - (11) This option award was granted on February 16, 2021, and vests as to 25% of the shares on January 25, 2022, and as to the remainder of the shares in equal monthly installments thereafter, subject to continued service to the Company through the applicable vesting date.